dpi850/network-utilityv1/README.md

 * **Python 3.x:** If you plan to run the script directly with Python.
     * Uses only standard libraries: `socket`, `subprocess`, `os`, `time`, `re`.
-* **PowerShell:** Pre-installed on Windows and allows running the pre-compiled executable.
+* **PowerShell:** Pre-installed on Windows and allows running the pre-compiled script.

 Screenshot 1